Drews Low Vision Clinic – ST. LOUIS SOCIETY FOR THE BLIND AND VISUALLY IMPAIRED

 Robert C. Drews, MD, FACS, FRCOphth (1930 – 2017)

-Dr. Robert C. Drews was the son of renowned ophthalmologist Dr. Leslie Drews and served as a member of the St. Louis Society for the Blind and Visually Impaired’s Board of Directors from 1963 -2017.
+Dr. Robert C. Drews was the son of renowned ophthalmologist Dr. Leslie Drews and served as a member of the Society’s Board of Directors from 1963-2017.

 Dr. Drews was an ophthalmologist, author, photographer, and inventor of numerous medical instruments for the eye.
 His expertise in lens implantation and cataract surgery was recognized throughout the world.

-See How The DLVC Can Aid in Your Independence
+See How The Drews Low Vision Clinic Can Aid in Your Independence

 0